Ada-Developers-Academy/ada-build/roundtable-guides/03-branching.md

 ## Conditionals
 1. Why is the order of conditional tests in a chained conditional (`if/elif/elif...`) important?
 1. Let's consider the [Black Jack](XXX) example.
-Why is the second solution presented in Ada Build the best solution.
+Why is the second solution presented in Ada Build the better solution?
 1. How are logic errors different from syntax errors?
 1. Let's consider truth and falsy values.
     * What is the output of the following blocks of code?